akselipalmer/akselipalmer/README.md

 # Hi, I'm Akseli! 👋
-- React Developer with experience leading: Building / Shipping / Maintaining a production SaaS application for an early stage startup.
+- I'm a React Developer with experience leading: Building / Shipping / Maintaining a production SaaS application for an early stage startup.

 <!--
 ## 🔭 I’m currently working on ...